 Consider typical sentences from some of my students: “When is somebody homeless, I understand”, verb “to be” as the second element of the sentence; or “She was tired?” typical mistake (when practicing grammar, at least) caused by lack of inversion, even worse for the Czechs because of the second-position rule.

 Another characteristic of the Czech language is the existence of only 3 verb tenses – present, past, and future.
 In addition to this, virtually every verb in Czech comes in pairs.
 One being the perfectivum, which can only be used for the past and the future and represent an action done only once.
 And the imperfectivum, use for the three core tenses for things that are, we’re will be done over a period of time; or as a routine.

 The verb “start,” for example, brings the two forms respectively: začít and začínat.
 The most obvious consequence of this rule is the major problem Czech students are certain to have with almost all verb tenses in English; for instance, it is difficult for them to understand the present or past perfect, the different ways to express the future and, still more confusing, the past and present continuous.

-It may appear as though it’s a simple task to teach them the correct form.
-But this mistake persists even among the most advanced students.
+It may appear as though it’s a simple task to teach them the correct form, but this mistake persists even among the most advanced ESL students.
 Just try to learn Czech and be in their shoes, and you will understand.